About SSGEOS

 Why and How Research started

-A first clue that specific geometry in the Solar System can result in larger earthquakes was found on 23 June 2014, when three magnitude ≥ 6.0 earthquakes occurred in the South Pacific, followed by three more in the North Pacific, peaking magnitude 7.9.
+After its foundation in June 2022, the SSGEOS adopted the research and forecast models, including SSGI, from Ditrianum, an organization that had been studying planetary and lunar geometry in relationship to seismic activity since 2014.
+Their first clue that specific geometry in the Solar System could possibly result in larger earthquakes was found on 23 June 2014, when three magnitude ≥ 6.0 earthquakes occurred in the South Pacific, followed by three more in the North Pacific, peaking magnitude 7.9.
 This clustering of strong earthquakes occurred within eight hours.

 earthquakes 23-24 June 2014